nautobot/nautobot/nautobot/docs/models/extras/role.md

 ### `RoleField` model field

-The `RoleField` field type subclass of a `django.db.models.ForeignKey`
+The `RoleField` field type is a subclass of `django.db.models.ForeignKey`.

 This model field also emits its own form field to eliminate the requirement for a form field to be explicitly added to model forms.

 ### `RoleFilter` filter field

 Any filter that is intended to have a `role` field must inherit from `nautobot.extras.filters.RoleModelFilterSetMixin`.
-This will add a `nautobot.extras.filters.RoleFilter` to the filter, which allows filtering by the `name` of the role.
+This will add a `nautobot.extras.filters.RoleFilter` to the filter, which allows filtering by the `name` or `id` of the role.

 ### Form fields

-Any model form that is intended to have a `role` field must inherit from one of two mixins, depending on the use-case:
+Any filter form that is intended to have a `role` field must inherit from `nautobot.extras.forms.RoleModelFilterFormMixin`.
+This mixin adds a non-required, multiple-choice `role` filter field to the filter form.

-- `nautobot.extras.forms.RoleModelFilterFormMixin` should be used to add a non-required, multiple-choice `role` filter field to UI filter forms.
-This multiple-choice field allows for multiple role values to be selected for filtering objects in list views in the web UI.
-- `nautobot.extras.forms.RoleModelBulkEditFormMixin` should be used to add a non-required `role` form field to an object's model form.
-This field constrains role choices eligible to the object type being edited.
+Any bulk edit form that is intended to have a `role` field must inherit from `nautobot.extras.forms.RoleModelBulkEditFormMixin`.
+This mixin adds a non-required `role` field to the form, and constrains the eligible role choices to the object type being edited.

 ### `RoleSerializerField` serializer field